-Here is the latest Pag-ibig Contribution Table or HDMF Contribution Table in 2022.
-The Home Development Mutual Fund helps Pag-ibig members generate savings, earn dividends, and avail housing loans and other loans offered by Pag-ibig.
+Here is the latest Pag-ibig Contribution Table or HDMF Contribution Table in 2023.
+The Home Development Mutual Fund helps Pag-ibig members generate savings, earn dividends, avail housing loans and other loans offered by Pag-ibig.

-Same with SSS who maintained their monthly contributions requirements effective January 2022, the Home Development Mutual Fund (Pag-ibig Fund) also postponed increasing their contribution requirements again because of the past pandemic impact.
+While the SSS increased their monthly contributions requirements effective January 2023, the Home Development Mutual Fund (Pag-ibig Fund) also planned to increase their new contribution requirements.

-In consideration with the economic crisis caused by the covid19 pandemic, HDMF rescheduled the plan to increase contributions by 2023.
+In consideration with the economic crisis caused by the covid19 pandemic, HDMF scheduled the plan to increase contributions by 2023.
+The contributions will now follow the new rates unless the HDMF postponed the hike again.

 All employees, employers, OFWs, non-working spouses, and kasambahay members must know their updated Pag-ibig monthly contribution to ensure income growth.